Preclinical integration, 4.5 creditsPreklinisk integration, 4.5 hp

 Passed results of the Study Programme in Psychology semesters 1-3 including 90 credits and at least 15 credits from semester 4.

-On completion of this module, the student is expected to be able to integrate his/ her knowledge from previous courses in order to
+On completion of this part, the student is expected to be able to integrate his/ her knowledge from previous courses in order to

 - demonstrate the ability to analyse a given problem based on basic concepts, functions and theories